-But if you think we are going to be relaxing on the beach, forget about it!
+But if you think you're going to be relaxing on the beach, you'll be disappointed!
 Put on the snorkeling mask and enjoy a half day tour in these turquoise waters.
 Between beautiful corals and thousands of tropical fish, stay tuned!
 You might see some green turtles and, perhaps, one or two gray reef shark.

 Day 13 – Trip to Kuala Lumpursee

-It is time to come back to Kuala Lumpur and a few hours by boat and bus await us.
-Enjoy the trip resting, because tonight there are no excuses, we’re coming out!
+It is time to return to Kuala Lumpur and the bus await us.
+Take the trip to rest, because later there are no excuses, we are going out tonight!

 .
-Finally, how about a drink at the famous Sky Bar or Marini's on 57 overlooking the iconic Petronas?
+Dinner is in the bustling Jalan Alor with its restaurants and Chinese food stalls.
+Finally, how about a drink at the famous Sky Bar overlooking the iconic Petronas?

 Day 14 – Return from Kuala Lumpursee

-Your adventure in Malaysia, comes to an end today.
-I believe that the memories are fantastic, full of symbols and different colours, adorned by the sympathy of this people who have welcomed us so well.
+Your adventure in Malaysia comes to an end today.
+The memories are fantastic, full of symbols and different colours, adorned by the smiles of these people who welcomed us so well.

 Selamat tinggal give khasi terima!